 To prepare for the procedure, plan for transportation home and time off of work or school to rest.

-Your wisdom teeth removal dentist will use a form of local or general anesthetic to make you comfortable.
+Your oral surgeon will use a form of local or general anesthetic to make you comfortable.
 Next, the dentist will cut a small incision in the gum tissue to remove the tooth.
 He’ll then clean away any debris from the site of the extraction before stitching the wound closed.
 Finally, our doctors will pack the wound with gauze to help the bleeding stop quickly.

 Recovery and Future Care